 Some of the topics introduced over the course of this 16-week program include:

 - Operations and E-business

 Program participants will have an opportunity to participate in a number of interactive presentations and networking sessions.
 The participants must attend and participate in all of the weekly scheduled sessions on Wednesdays from 10:00 am to 11:30 am in order to complete the certificate requirements.
-Other presentations and activities are also available to the ETP participants over the course of the 16-week program.
+Other presentations/sessions and activities are also available to the ETP participants over the course of the 16-week program.